Off the Stretcher 2

 Off the Stretcher 2 (Note: Polish: Daleko od noszy 2) is a Polish-language sitcom television series created, directed and written by Krzysztof Jaroszyński, and produced by Tomasz Jaskulski, that was aired on Polsat from 13 March 2010 to 25 May 2011.
 The series has 3 seasons, with a total of 37 episodes, each with a running time of 22 minutes.

 It was a continuation of the television series Off the Stretcher, aired from 2003 to 2009, and Szpital na perypetiach, aired from 2001 to 2003.
 Sometimes its 3 seasons are considered to be an integral part of Off the Stretcher instead.
 The series was further continued by Daleko od noszy.
 Szpital futpolowy, aired in 2011, and Daleko od noszy.
 Reanimacja, aired in 2017.

 Premise

-A group of medical personnel work in the Astronomer Copernicus Regional Hospital no. 1, located in a small town near Warsaw, Poland.
+A group of medical personnel work in the Astronomer Copernicus Regional Hospital no. 1, located in suburbs of Warsaw, Poland.
 The medical facility, which was for years badly managed with faulty equipment, was recently renovated and equipped with new medical devices.